mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 </details>

-To authenticate the user you get the `user` from the database and compare if the passwords match using `bcrypt.compare(password, user.passwordHash)`.
+To authenticate the user you get the `user` from the database and compare if the passwords match with `bcrypt.compare(password, user.passwordHash)`.

 If the passwords match a `Set-Cookie` HTTP response header is set with the `user.id` as the session ID and options.

-> 🐿️ The name `session` for the cookie is arbitrary, so you can name the cookie whatever you want.
+> 🐿️ The name `session` for the cookie is arbitrary — you can name the cookie whatever you want.

-I'm using a simple [HttpOnly](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies) cookie meaning you can't use the JavaScript `document.cookie` API to get the cookie on the client making it more secure and using `secure` ensures the cookie can only be sent using an encrypted HTTPS connection.
+I'm using a [HttpOnly](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies) cookie which is more secure because you can't use the JavaScript `document.cookie` API to get the cookie on the client and using `secure` ensures the cookie can only be sent using an encrypted HTTPS connection.

-If you have ever noticed the "remember me" checkbox option on sites this sets the expiration date for the cookie to be longer — here it's set to 30 days.
+If you ever noticed the "remember me" checkbox option on sites this sets the expiration date for the cookie to be longer — here it's set to 30 days.

 You can learn more about [using HTTP cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) if you want.

-> 🐿️ Using a cookie for authentication is simple but you can also create a `Sessions` table in your database to keep track of sessions.
-This is useful for use with multiple devices and being able to log out the user.
+> 🐿️ Using a cookie for authentication is simple but you can also create a `Sessions` table in your database to keep track of sessions across devices.

-// todo: forgot to add session stuff inside login.svelte

-Try to log in!
+Try to log in! 😄

-Open the developer tools and under the **Application** tab you can find **Cookies** and you should see your cookie. 🍪
+Open the developer tools and under the **Application** tab you can find **Cookies** and you should see the cookie. 🍪

-## Passing User Data To Endpoints Using SvelteKit Hooks
+## Passing User Data To Endpoints

-It would be a lot easier if we checked for the session and pass the user data to all endpoints through `locals` and send values that are safe to the client through `session`.

 SvelteKit has an optional `hooks.ts` file you can use to intercept a `request` and change the `response` — if you're familiar with [Express](https://expressjs.com/) you can think of hooks as middleware.